piLovr/Cobalt/README.md

             .filter(Chat::isGroup)
             .orElseThrow(() -> new NoSuchElementException("Hey, you don't exist"));
     var inviteCode = api.queryGroupInviteCode(group).join();
-    var groupInvite = new GroupInviteMessageBuilder() // Create a new group invite message .caption("Come join my group of fellow programmers") // Set the caption of this message .name(group.name()) // Set the name of the group .groupJid(group.jid())) // Set the jid of the group .inviteExpiration(ZonedDateTime.now().plusDays(3).toEpochSecond()) // Set the expiration of this invite .inviteCode(inviteCode) // Set the code of the group .build(); // Create the message
+    var groupInvite = new GroupInviteMessageBuilder() // Create a new group invite extendedMessage .caption("Come join my group of fellow programmers") // Set the caption of this extendedMessage .name(group.name()) // Set the name of the group .groupJid(group.jid())) // Set the jid of the group .inviteExpiration(ZonedDateTime.now().plusDays(3).toEpochSecond()) // Set the expiration of this invite .inviteCode(inviteCode) // Set the code of the group .build(); // Create the extendedMessage
     api.sendMessage(chat, groupInvite);
     ```